 After much investigation Brenda finds out that Connor should be dead -- Russell Nash is the name of a baby who died at birth.
 She confronts Rachel and in a flashback we learn that Connor rescued her from the Nazis when she was a child.
 Rachel tries to keep Brenda away, but eventually Connor explains to Brenda who he really is.
 He proves it to her by stabbing himself in the stomach.
 After this revelation Brenda and Connor become lovers, although Connor is reluctant, and the ghostly voice of Ramirez suggests that he let her go.

-Kirk, a gung-ho ex-Marine with survivalist tendencies, sees Kruger and Kastagir dueling in an alley.
+Elsewhere in the city, Kirk, a gung-ho ex-Marine with survivalist tendencies, sees Kruger and Kastagir dueling in an alley.
 Kruger kills Kastagir and receives his Quickening.
 Kirk, clearly freaked out by witnessing this event, shoots Kruger, who shrugs off the injury and impales him.
 Kirk survives, and gives the police Kruger's description.
 In response, Kruger alters his appearance by shaving his head and covering the scar on his neck with a safety-pin necklace.

-Connor is at a church, lighting candles for Heather's birthday.
+Connor is at a church, lighting a candle for Heather's birthday.
 Kruger enters, revealing that Kastagir is dead and he and Connor are now the only immortals left.
 Kruger taunts Connor by telling him of his defeat of Ramirez and about raping Ramirez's wife.
 He then realizes that Heather was actually Connor's wife and had never told him about the rape.
 Connor is furious, but is reminded of the immortals' oldest rule: they cannot fight on holy ground.
 Kruger finds out that Connor is having an affair with Brenda and kidnaps her in order to draw Connor into the final fight.
 Connor accepts the challenge and kisses Rachel goodbye, telling her that Russell Nash dies tonight, and that she knew this day would come.

 The last scene shows Connor and Brenda in the Highlands and it explains that the Prize gives Connor awareness of the thoughts of all people all around the world and allows him to exert some influence.
 As a result he can help people cooperate with one another.
 He is now also mortal, able to have children and grow old.
 Ramirez tells Connor that he now has power beyond anyone's imagination, and urges him to use it well.